nhoyt/copy-page-link/NOTES.md

 ### Version 2.x

-Copy Page Link creates a formatted link to the current page and copies it to the clipboard.
+Copy Page Link creates link markup for the current page in the selected format and copies it to the clipboard for pasting into another document.

 The options page provides the following choices for link format: (1) Markdown (default) (2) MediaWiki (3) BBCode (4) HTML (5) LaTeX and (6) XML.